jonmosco/ansible-role-gvisor/README.md

 # ansible-role-gvisor

+** NOTE: This is a work in progress.
+Testing is still going on, so use at your
+      own risk.**

 Ansible role to install and configure gVisor Container runtime: gVisor is an application kernel, written in Go, that implements a substantial portion of the Linux system surface.
 It includes an Open Container Initiative